 Share: An ownership stake in a company, usually in the form of a security.
 Also called equity.
-Shares offer investors participation in the company's potential profits, but also the risk of losing all their investment if the company goes bankrupt an OEIC.
-Common in Luxembourg, Switzerland, Italy and France, and regulated by regulators in the European Union.
+Shares offer investors participation in the company's potential profits, but also the risk of losing all their investment if the company goes bankrupt.